hannesdatta/course-odcm/content/docs/tutorials/apis101/_index.md

 - paste learning goals here

-## Get started
+## Getting started

-- download the tutorial, and open it in Jupyter Notebook
+- [Download the tutorial](apis-101.ipynb) (right-click, download linked file as...).
+Then, open the file in Jupyter Notebook and start the tutorial!